 14. Comment on Blogs and Articles

 A comment from an industry expert can be valuable in any article or blog post.
-A comment from an industry expert that, in a low key way, steers the readers to the expert’s website.
-Well, that’s just the frosting on the cake, really.
+A comment from an industry expert that steers the readers to the expert’s website is a great technique, but hard to pull off.

 15. Make Guest Appearances on Relevant Blogs and Podcasts

 If you approach most blogs or podcasts related to your business with an offer to write a guest post or appear as an interview guest, your odds of getting a “yes” answer are pretty high.

 People are busy, and if they can add something to their world with less work required, they’ll take it.